 The Comprehensive Cancer Center has a global presence, attracting cancer patients from around the world; however, our most important commitment is to the people of the Chicago metropolitan area and, particularly, the residents of surrounding neighborhoods including Bronzeville, Grand Boulevard, Hyde Park, Kenwood, Washington Park and Woodlawn.
 Maintaining a vibrant, two-way conversation with our South Side neighbors helps Comprehensive Cancer Center members better understand and meet patient needs.

 Professor of Medicine

 Director, Center for Asian Health Equity

 Nita Karnik Lee, MD, MPH

 Assistant Professor, Obstetrics and Gynecology, Section of Gynecologic Oncology

-Assistant Director for Community Engagement and Cancer Health Equity
+Faculty Director for Community Outreach and Engagement

 Gina Curry, MPH, MBA